WimpyAnalytics/pynt-of-django/README.rst

 pynt-of-django
 ==============

-This library builds provides a set of pre-built tasks for your build.py along with supporting utility and project specific functions.
+This library provides a set of pre-built tasks for your, pynt based, build.py along with supporting utility and project specific functions.

 |Build Status|